 With a slip of the finger, Chaos casts what would normally be a multi-gesture spell with a single wave.

-The man’s flesh crawls and sets back upon his body perfectly, and a flush of air enters his lungs.
+The man’s flesh crawls and sets back upon his body perfectly, and a flush of air enters his lungs as all pain subsides.

-As Chaos steps by under the cover of the destruction, the man and his family flinch in comprehensive disbelief.
-Tears of joy and warm embraces are exchanged immediately, the overlord’s footsteps fading from their hearing.
+While Chaos steps by under the cover of the destruction, the man and his family flinch in comprehensive disbelief.
+Tears of joy and warm embraces are exchanged, the overlord’s footsteps fading from their hearing.

 Chaos pays no mind to the rest: If Greed cared so much about those under his charge he could have put any number of precautions in place.